 Where To Eat in Ubud

-Ubud certainly does not lack great cuisine.
-The food in Ubud was too die for and the best I had during my 3-week visit to Bali.
+Ubud certainly doesn’t lack great cuisine.
+The food is too die for and the best I had during my 3-week visit to Bali.

 I only ate at local warungs which are small, family-owned restaurants serving affordable, mouth-watering dishes.